Cheshire East Joint Strategic Needs Assessment (JSNA)

 Developing the JSNA

-Health and Wellbeing Boards have a duty to produce a Joint Strategic Needs Assessment ( JSNA ) for their area.
-The “Statutory Guidance on Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies” published by the Department of Health in March 2013 outlines the required scope of JSNAs; to identify health and social care needs that can be met or affected by the local authority (Cheshire East Council) in collaboration with Clinical Commissioning Groups (in this case Eastern Cheshire CCG, South Cheshire CCG) or the NHS Commissioning Board (NHS England).
+Health and Wellbeing Boards have a duty to produce a Joint Strategic Needs Assessment (JSNA) for their area.
+The “Statutory Guidance on Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies” published by the Department of Health in March 2013 outlines the required scope of JSNAs; to identify health and social care needs that can be met or affected by the local authority (Cheshire East Council) in collaboration with the NHS.